 -

-- The most common TEAEs were associated with EGFR and MET inhibition and were primarily grade 1-2 in severity.
+- The most common AEs associated with EGFR and MET inhibition were paronychia (44%) and hypoalbuminemia (40%), respectively.

-Note: ARR, administration-related reaction; CI, confidence interval; CV, coefficient of variation; EGFR, epidermal growth factor receptor; Exon19del, Exon 19 deletion; IgG1, immunoglobulin G1; MedDRA, Medical Dictionary for Regulatory Activities; MET, mesenchymal-epithelial transition; NSCLC, non-small cell lung cancer; ORR, objective response rate; PK, pharmacokinetics; rHuPH20, recombinant human hyaluronidase PH20; SC, subcutaneous; TEAE, treatment-emergent adverse event; TRAE, treatment-related adverse event; VTE, venous thromboembolism.
+Note: AE, adverse event; ARR, administration-related reaction; C, cycle; Cavg, average concentration; Cmax, maximum concentration; CI, confidence interval; Ctrough, trough concentration; CV, coefficient of variation; D, day; EGFR, epidermal growth factor receptor; Exon19del, Exon 19 deletion; GMR, geometric mean ratio; IgG1, immunoglobulin G1; IV, intravenous; MedDRA, Medical Dictionary for Regulatory Activities; MET, mesenchymal-epithelial transition; NSCLC, non-small cell lung cancer; ORR, objective response rate; PD, progressive disease; PK, pharmacokinetics; Q2W, every 2 weeks; rHuPH20, recombinant human hyaluronidase PH20; SC, subcutaneous; TEAE, treatment-emergent adverse event; TRAE, treatment-related adverse event; VTE, venous thromboembolism.

 PALOMA-2 (NCT05498428) is an ongoing, phase 2, open-label, international, parallel-cohort study designed to assess the efficacy and safety of amivantamab SC with chemotherapy and/or lazertinib in patients with EGFR-mutated advanced NSCLC.